https://www.humantruth.info/guyana.html

 Health:

 Guyana has some poor policies and cultural issues which cause some public health problems.
-Guyana comes in the best 20 for its smoking rate30 (the best in The Americas).
+Guyana comes in the best 20 in terms of its smoking rate30 (the best in The Americas).
 It does better than average in terms of its immunizations take-up31 and in its fertility rate14.
-Guyana doesn't do so well in other areas.
-Guyana does worse than average for its alcohol consumption rate32, its food aid and health contributions and WHO compliance33, its average life expectancy11 (one of the worst in The Americas) and in its adolescent birth rate34.
-And finally, it sits amongst the bottom 20 for its suicide rate35 (one of the worst in The Americas).
-The prevalence of overweight adults has increased by 14% between 1976 and 2016.
+But, there's bad news too.
+Guyana does worse than average when it comes to its alcohol consumption rate32, its food aid and health contributions and WHO compliance33, its average life expectancy11 (amongst the worst in The Americas) and in its adolescent birth rate34.
+And finally, it falls into the worst 20 for its suicide rate35 (amongst the worst in The Americas).
+The prevalence of overweight adults has increased by 14% over the past 40 years.
 Life expectancy in Guyana improved by +6.7yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 Guyana's peak fertility rate was 6.37 in 1960.Life Expectancy Higher is better11 | ||

 ---|---|---|